GsDevKit/Cryptography/README.md

 Cryptography
 ============

-GemStone port of the SqueakSource Cryptography project
+GemStone port of the SqueakSource Cryptography project.

+## PasswordHashingFFI
+Requires libxcrypt.so.